EXCERPTS FROM ALL MANNER OF THINGS: perspectives for young people on Sex, Self, Relationship, & Life

 Afterwards I felt dirty, like I’d betrayed myself.
 If I’d had more understanding of sexual energy, as well as of myself, I wouldn't have let it go on.

-·Knowing the energy is something we have little or no awareness of, what do we end up doing with it?
+·Knowing the energy is something we have little intentional awareness of, what do we end up doing with it?

-When we focus the energy on these areas, they become magnified.
+When we focus the energy on these areas—liking someone and / or sex—they become magnified.
 This being the case, let's take a look at what's going on with them, and what we're actually intensifying.

-SEXUAL ENERGY & LIKE, LOVE, BEING IN CRUSH
+SEXUAL ENERGY & LIKING SOMEONE & BEING IN CRUSH

 · Do most of us have crushes on people from when we’re young?